-Zoom Lecture by Yannis Spyropoulos with the topic "Janissaries in Ottoman Port-Cities: Muslim Financial and Political Networks in the Early Modern Mediterranean"
+Lecture chaired by Yannis Spyropoulos with the topic "Janissaries in Ottoman Port-Cities: Muslim Financial and Political Networks in the Early Modern Mediterranean"

-The lecture is part of a series launched in collaboration with the Institute for Mediterranean Studies-FORTH and the Institute of European Studies of the University of Berkeley for the research in history undertaken in both establishments to enhance communication, knowledge and exchange of ideas.
+The lecture is part of a series launched in collaboration with the Institute for Mediterranean Studies-FORTH and the Institute of European Studies of the University of California, Berkeley for the research in history undertaken in both establishments to enhance communication, knowledge and exchange of ideas.
+This lecture is also co-organized by the Ottoman and Turkish Studies Association (OTSA).
 This is one of four ERC projects carried out by the research groups of IMS-FORTH.